open-telemetry/oteps/text/logs/0114-log-correlation.md

 already be carried with span information, so duplicating this information may be redundant.
 In certain cases it may be important to associate this context with log entries.
-When the context is embedded in a log entry, the key-value pairs should be placed in a ‘correlation’ namespace.
+When the context is embedded in a log entry, the key-value pairs should be placed in a 'ctx' namespace.
 Where key-value pairs are supported, embed the correlation key as “correlation.key_name”.
 In JSON or other formats that allow nested structures, the key-value pairs should be placed in an object named ‘correlation’ at the top of the object.